agrawal-d/cph-submit/readme.md

 Browser add on that enables Codeforces submit with [Competitive Programming Helper](https://github.com/agrawal-d/cph)

-Works for Firefox.
-Chrome release may be made available in the future.
+Works for Firefox and Chrome.

-## Installation
+## Installation For FireFox

 1. Visit https://addons.mozilla.org/en-US/firefox/addon/cph-submit/
 1. Install the extension
 1. Keep the browser window open when you want to submit from cph in VS Code.

+## Installation For Chrome

+1. Install npm
+1. Clone this Repository
+1. Run "npm install"
+1. Run "npm run webpack"
+1. Load Extention to Google Chrome as unpacked.

 ## Contributing